isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 are held in the database for a specified amount of time rather than removed.
-If both ``flush-reclaimed-timer-wait-time`` and ``hold-reclaimed-time`` are greater than zero, the lease is expired immediately when the client sends a release message, instead of being deleted from the lease storage.
+If both ``flush-reclaimed-timer-wait-time`` and ``hold-reclaimed-time`` are greater than zero, the lease is expired immediately when the client sends a release message, instead of being deleted from lease storage.
 When the client returns, the server first verifies whether there are any reclaimed leases associated with this client and then reassigns them if possible.
 However, it is important to note that any reclaimed lease may be assigned to another client if